Summer Science Research Program

 Speak directly to the faculty member whose research interests you.
 You may learn about research interests of individual faculty members on the departmental websites and/or by contacting professors directly.
 The Hoffberger Conversations series is also a good venue for learning about faculty-student research that is going on at Goucher.
-Acceptance into a summer research position is done by individual faculty members and depends on the student's qualifications (GPA, course background and other familiarity with the research area), availability (dates compatible with faculty member's summer schedule), and funding.
+Acceptance into a summer research position is done through the application process by individual faculty members and depends on the student's qualifications (GPA, course background and other familiarity with the research area), availability (dates compatible with faculty member's summer schedule), and funding.

 Yes!
 Although rising juniors and seniors are given preference, students may start doing research as early as the summer after freshman year.
 Competitive candidates have a minimum GPA of 3.0 in science coursework taken at Goucher.
 Likewise, evidence of coursework pertinent to the research topic is important.